colin-macrae/c0123-code-solutions/express-static/express-static-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the purpose of the Express Static middleware?
+- What is the purpose of the Express Static middleware? it serves static files

 - What does `express.static()` return?
+in our case, the files in the "public" folder?

-- What are several examples of static files?
+- What are several examples of static files? images, index.html, main.js, styles.css?

-- What is a good way to serve application images using Express?
+- What is a good way to serve application images using Express? put them in an images folder inside (public)?

 ## Notes